ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/resources/nitro/graphics_2d/section_char.md

 ---
 ## TODO
-* Research and document "mappingType" or whatever it is
+* Research and document "mappingType"